AirTanker Services: 2008-2015: Initial concept and launch

 From late 2014, up to two AirTanker Holdings RAF Voyager KC3 aircraft operated by the RAF have been involved in combat missions in support of Operation Shader.
-They are tasked for tanker sorties supplying fuel to RAF Eurofighter Typhoon FGR4s and Lockheed Martin F-35Bs, AV-8B Harriers and F/A-18 Hornets of the US Marine Corps, along with other probe-equipped coalition receiver aircraft.
-These Voyagers are assigned to No. 903 Expeditionary Air Wing based at RAF Akrotiri in the Sovereign Base Area on the Mediterranean island of Cyprus.
+They are tasked for tanker sorties supplying fuel to RAF Eurofighter Typhoon FGR4s and other probe-equipped coalition receiver aircraft.
+These Voyagers are assigned to No. 903 Expeditionary Air Wing based at RAF Akrotiri in Cyprus.